rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-The call to `panic!` causes the error message contained in the last three
+The call to `panic!` causes the error message contained in the last two lines.
-lines.
-The first line shows our panic message and the place in our source code
+The first line shows our panic message and the place in our source code where
-where the panic occurred: *src/main.rs:2:4* indicates that it’s the second
+the panic occurred: *src/main.rs:2:4* indicates that it’s the second line,
-line, fourth character of our *src/main.rs* file.
+fourth character of our *src/main.rs* file.

 In this case, the line indicated is part of our code, and if we go to that
 line, we see the `panic!` macro call.
 In other cases, the `panic!` call might